Medical Assistance in Benidorm - Where to go, what to do...

 If you have non of the above, you can sometimes get an emergency EHIC card, but then dealing with the hospitals and Doctors can prove more difficult as all details of treatment need to be sent to the EHIC head office, treatment may have to be paid for first and then claimed back.

-Your only other option is to pay to see a Private GP, there are a few private clinics in town but they wont all speak English, the ones below do.
+Your only other option is to pay to see a Private GP, there are quite a few private clinics in town most will speak English.